top of page

 PRE-MARRIAGE COUNSELLING

 Marriage is a significant step for any couple.
-It is a very exciting time and often the busyness of preparing for the wedding celebrations can take the focus off your relationship.
+It is a very exciting time but often the busyness of preparing for the wedding celebrations can take the focus off your relationship.
 Spending time talking about your relationship and understanding it better will help build a strong foundation for a deeper relationship and a lasting marriage.

 fullsizeoutput_5ecb.jpeg